Bullet Club: Bullet Club Civil War

 On July 7, at the G1 Special, Omega defeated Cody to retain the IWGP Heavyweight Title.
 After Omega's usual post-match address to the fans, he and The Young Bucks were joined by Tonga, Loa and King Haku.
 The Tongans appeared to be congratulating Omega, only to attack them soon after, revealing new "B.C.
 Firing Squad" T-shirts, as they did so.
 Page and Scurll both came to The Elite's defense by attacking the Tongans, before Yujiro Takahashi and Owens attempted to bring the conflict to a halt; the Tongans ultimately dismantled all four.
 Cody then came out and was offered a chance to attack Omega with a steel chair, only to go after the Tongans and be attacked as well.
 As the Tongans left, declaring themselves to be the true Bullet Club, Omega and Cody embraced, finally realigning and in effect restoring Omega's leadership of the group on their side.
 Fale and Hikuleo were shown to have aligned with the Bullet Club OG contingent in a video entitled "Don't Call it a Comeback" on G.O.D.'s official YouTube channel.
 During a livestream on Instagram on August 10, 2018, Tama Tonga confirmed that Ishimori is aligned with Bullet Club OG.
 On the final of the G1 Climax 28, the trio of Tama Tonga, Tanga Loa and Taiji Ishimori beat the trio of the Young Bucks and Marty Scurll for the NEVER Openweight Six-Man Championship.

 On October 8, 2018, at King of Pro-Wrestling, former Chaos members Jay White, Jado and Gedo joined Bullet Club.
 Australian wrestler Robbie Eagles was also announced as a new member as Ishimori's tag team partner in the Super Jr. Tag League.

 On October 24, 2018, Cody announced that he was no longer a member of the Bullet Club via his official Twitter account.
 On the Talk is Jericho podcast with Chris Jericho on October 30, Matt Jackson confirmed that he, Cody Rhodes, Kenny Omega, Marty Scurll, his brother Nick Jackson, and Adam Page are now called simply The Elite and that they are no longer part of the Bullet Club.
-All members except one (Scurll) left NJPW and ROH and are now part of the brand-new promotion All Elite Wrestling.
+All members except one (Scurll) left NJPW and ROH and became part of the brand-new promotion All Elite Wrestling.